NOTICE TO BIDDERS

 The City reserves the right to defer acceptance of any proposal for a period not to exceed sixty (60) calendar days from the date of hearing.

-The work under the contract shall commence within ten (10) days after date set forth in written Notice to Proceed.
-It is anticipated that the Notice To Proceed will be issued September 14, 2020.
-All foundation, concrete wall, demountable wall (including railroad closures), and 30-inch ductile iron pipe force main shall be complete and operational and certified as substantially complete by June 30, 2021.
+The work under the contract shalI commence within ten (10) days after date set forth in written Notice to Proceed.
+It is anticipated that the Notice To Proceed will be issued August 13th, 2018.
+All remaining work shall be completed by November 15, 2018.

-Liquidated damages in the amount of One Thousand Dollars ($1,000.00) per calendar day will be assessed for each calendar day that all substantially complete work on the project shall remain uncompleted after June 30, 2021, with due allowance for extensions of the contract period due to conditions beyond the control of the Contractor.
-Final completion will include all site restoration and cleanup and shall be complete by August 31, 2021.
-Liquidated damages in the amount of Five Hundred Dollars ($500.00) per calendar day will be assessed for each calendar day that all work, including site restoration and cleanup, remains uncompleted after August 31, 2021, with the allowance for extension of the contract period due to conditions beyond the control of the Contractor.
+Liquidated damages in the amount of Two Hundred Fifty Dollars ($250.00) per calendar day will be assessed for each calendar day that all remaining work on the project shall remain uncompleted after the end of the contract period, with due allowance for extensions of the contract period due to conditions beyond the control of the Contractor.

 Payment of the cost of said project will be made from any one or a combination of the following sources at the sole discretion of the City Council: (1) cash to be derived from the proceeds of the issuance and sale of Sewer Revenue Bonds, which will be payable solely and only out of the future net revenues of the Municipal Sewage Utility, and/or from such other cash funds on hand of said Utility as may be lawfully used for said purpose; (2) cash derived from the proceeds of the issuance and sale of General Obligation Bonds of said City; (3) cash from such general funds of said City as may be legally used for such purpose.